chris-martin/elephant/README.md

 The short answer is that we don't have a language-level mechanism to model that sort of thing in Haskell, and it's generally not what you want anyway.

-This project provides the *long answer*, demonstrating how to use a lens with a state monad class to produce a sort of direct translation of the imperative-programming concept of reassigning a variable.
+This project provides the *long answer*, demonstrating how to use a lens and the state monad to produce something that looks like a direct translation of the imperative-programming concept of reassigning a variable.

 We end up writing a program that looks like this: